 The Board was successful in securing $80,000 of funding for park improvements through one alternate source beginning in 2017.
 This amount is expected to increase by $5,000 per year over the next 10 years.
 The new source of funds was used in 2017 to remove severely deteriorated tennis courts and renovate 2 ball diamonds at Miami View Park.
 Near future uses of these funds will be directed at upgrades to the township park system's access drives and parking lots, replacement of play equipment, restoration of athletic fields, installation of new park identification signage and restoration of the tree canopy due to extensive damages created by the Emerald Ash Borer.

 In 2018, the following improvements will be completed:

 - Layer Park play equipment replacement and shelter door replacement.
 Park upgrades from the US EPA construction project included: replacement of parking lot, replacement of basketball courts and goals, replacement of single bay swing set, replacement of cooking grills and benches and replacement of 60+ native trees.

 - Waldruhe Park fall zone material replacement from sand to engineered wood fiber mulch and replacement of 2 bay swing set

-- Miami View Park, Omietanski Park, Zengel Park and Crains Run Park fall zone material replacement from sand to engineered mulch
+- Miami View Park, Omietanski Park, Zengel Park and Crains Run Park fall zone material replacement from sand to engineered wood fiber mulch

 - Zengel Park two bay swing set addition

-- Waldruhe Park replacement of entry signage and planting of trees to begin re-forestation of park
+- Waldruhe Park replacement of entry signage and planting of trees to continue re-forestation of park

 In 2019, the following improvements will be completed: